Grandfather takes China by storm - as women's fashion model

 "We have no firm plans on how long we will continue, it depends on my grandfather," Ting said.
 "If he is happy and his health is fine, we will keep using him as our model."

-To see our TV version of this story please click on: http://here .
+To see our TV version of this story please click on: here

 (Reporting by Stefanie McIntyre, editing by Elaine Lies and Anne Marie Roantree)